aussiehash/Bitcoin-for-SBC/README.md

 Alternatively you could purchase a new flash memory card and reinstall

-Minimum hardware supported is Pi B as 512Mb RAM required to compile cython
+Minimum hardware is Pi B (512Mb RAM required to compile cython), 8GB MicroSD with expanded root partition.

 See installation notes here : http://www.reddit.com/r/Bitcoin/comments/2uv0i8/guide_setting_up_trezor_electrum_202beta_armory/

-**Note : The full "!" installation takes approx 200Mb-600Mb download and up to 2 hours on a Pi B+, and 40mins on a Pi 2 / C1**
+**Note : Full "!" installation downloads 200Mb-600Mb and takes up to 2 hours on Pi B+ or 40mins on a Pi 2 / C1**

 # Intended Audience